xx19941215/batch-shovill-assemblies/README.md

 The file name format example of the source file has been given in the [data directory](data).

+Note: The folder cannot include any file other than the source file, such as.
+DS_ Store these invisible files

 # Cross platform

 You can use this program directly on Linux, Windows and Mac, as long as your device has [Shovill](https://github.com/tseemann/shovill) installed.